-In the third quarter of 2022, the Company announced the appointment of Diane A. Kazarian to the Board, achieving a target of at least 40% gender diversity on the Board.
+In the third quarter of 2022, the Company announced the appointment of Diane A. Kazarian to the Board, who has extensive experience with financial reporting and risk management.
+With this appointment, the Company also achieved a target of at least 40% gender diversity on the Board.
 Additionally, the Company published its Indigenous Relations Guiding Principles to continue embedding principles of Truth and Reconciliation into its culture, decision-making and operational and business practices at all levels of the organization.